ArchipelagoMW/Archipelago/worlds/overcooked2/docs/setup_en.md

 ## Required Software

-- Windows 10
+- Windows 10+
 - [Overcooked!
 2](https://store.steampowered.com/bundle/13608/Overcooked_2___Gourmet_Edition/) for PC
     - (only steam version has been tested so far, but others should work)
 - [OC2-Modding Client](https://github.com/toasterparty/oc2-modding/releases)

 ## Overview

 *OC2-Modding* is a general purpose modding framework which doubles as an Archipelago MultiWorld Client.
-It works by using Harmony to inject custom code into the game at runtime, so none of the game files are modified in any way.
+It works by using Harmony to inject custom code into the game at runtime, so none of the orignal game files need to be modified in any way.

-When connecting to an Archipelago session using the in-game login screen, a JSON manifest file containing all relevant game modifications is automatically downloaded and applied.
+When connecting to an Archipelago session using the in-game login screen, a modfile containing all relevant game modifications is automatically downloaded and applied.

 From this point, the game will communicate with the Archipelago service directly to manage sending/receiving items.
 Notifications of important events will appear through an in-game console at the top of the screen.

-## OC2-Modding Guide
+## Overcooked!
+2 Modding Guide

 ### Install